ProfessorsCube/RepData_PeerAssessment1/README.md

 a) CodeBook.md  describes the variables, the data, and any transformations or work that was performed to clean up the data.
 b) run_analysis.R  contains all the code to perform the analyses described in the 5 steps.
 c) The output of the 5th step is called  ProfCubetidy.txt.

+# More on the data source
+For each record,  there are three measurements for the  X ,  Y , and  Z  coordinates.
+The variables that start with  t = time domain, variables that start with  f  =  frequency domain.
+For every variable, there is a  mean  and an  std  measurement.
+To read a variable for example,  tBodyAcc.mean.X , is equal to the mean value for the  X  coordinate.

+All the values are mean over all measurements for a particular subject and activity.